-Purple Pitcher Plant is native to North America and is an unusual carnivorous plant you can grow indoors.
+Purple Pitcher Plant is native to swampy, humid regions of North America and is an unusual carnivorous plant you can grow indoors.

 Pitcher colors and shapes vary by subspecies.
 S.p. venosa has dark purplish-red pitchers and bright green hoods with prominent purplish-red veins.
 S.p. purpurea is mostly purplish red with some green on the inside.

 No blooms?
 If you bought a young plant at the store, you won't see flowers on it for a few years.
 Be patient.
 Mature plants will send up flowers in summer.
 And they are spectacular -- rising above the pitchers on tall stems.
 Bloom colors vary by subspecies and may be dark red, purple or pink.

 Repot only when pitchers become too crowded.
 Use a deep, wide pot.

 Because of its unquenchable thirst, it's a good idea to pot Sarracenia purpurea in a shallow pot with drainage holes and place it in a saucer.
 Go ahead and water from the top, allowing the water to flow through the pot.
 You won't need to empty the saucer -- Purple Pitcher Plant will drink that up, too.

 Winter care.
 Purple Pitchers may go dormant in winter.
 Water just enough to keep the potting medium barely moist, but don't allow it to dry out completely.
 Keep them in bright light/direct sun year-round.

 Origin: East Coast of the US and Southeastern Canada